lh-khanhduy/amazon-clone/README.md

-THIS IS A CLONE OF AMAZON
+n\ THIS IS A CLONE OF AMAZON
-The whole thing is made to learn, practice and use JS
+n\ The whole thing is made to learn, practice and use JS

 .....